icopy-site/awesome/docs/awesome/awesome-nix.md

 * [NixVim](https://github.com/pta2002/nixvim) - A NeoVim distribution built with Nix modules and Nixpkgs.
 * [Simple Nixos Mailserver](https://gitlab.com/simple-nixos-mailserver/nixos-mailserver) - A complete mailserver, managed with NixOS modules.
 * [Stylix](https://github.com/danth/stylix) - System-wide colorscheming and typography for NixOS.

+## NixOS Configuration Editors

+### Desktop apps

+* [NixOS Configuration Editor](https://github.com/vlinkz/nixos-conf-editor) - Graphical editor for NixOS configuration.
+Desktop app in Rust and GTK.
+* [Nix Software Center](https://github.com/vlinkz/nix-software-center) - Install and manage Nix packages.
+Desktop app in Rust and GTK.

+### Webinterface

+* [MyNixOS](https://mynixos.com/) - Graphical editor for Nix flakes.
+Create and manage configurations and modules for NixOS and Nix home-manager.
+Rather a Nix generator than a Nix editor, because it does not allow to import Nix files.

 ## Overlays